The Google Pixel Watch will reportedly be teased at Google’s I/O developer conference in May, ahead of an official launch in October.

-Rumors have been circulating about the mythical timepiece for some 3-4 years now.
-You could almost call it an annual tradition.
+Rumors have been circulating about the Google timepiece for some 3-4 years now.
 However, talk seems to have died down in 2020.
 In late 2019 we ran a story on a Japanese newspaper that hinted Google will release a smartwatch to compete with the Apple Watch.
-But as with all the previous rumors, nothing materialized.
-Then in early 2021 rumors resurfaced.
+But as with all the previous leaks, nothing materialized.

 Yes, we’ve been here many times before.
 “Credible leaks’ of an imminent Google Pixel Watch reveal.
 Speculating on wearable tech coming our way is a favorite past time of some folks, present company included.
 So if nothing else, it makes interesting reading.

 Business Insider said that unlike the Apple Watch, this will be a circular shaped device.
 The aim is to build something that “would be comfortable to wear for at least 90% of the population.”
 So think lots of sizes, strap options, etc.